 As with the previous rounds, all five monitored PoEs have official public health SOPs on site, outlining measures that should be taken during the pandemic.
-All five PoEs contain guidance on preventative measures for staff, the registration of travellers, as well as processes for the notification of suspected cases.
-SOPs at all five monitored PoEs also include instructions for referring unwell travellers to medical facilities.
-Otherwise, only SOPs at Fishkhabour, Bashmagh and Ibrahim Al-Khalil contain information concerning the health screening of travellers, while guidance for managing migration flows is only featured in the SOPs at Ibrahim Al-Khalil and Zurbatiyah.
-Additionally, Ibrahim Al-Khalil, Al-Shalamcha and Zurbatiyah have in place a mechanism to reduce overcrowding (i.e. use of ropes or queues), while Basghmagh, Fishkhabour, and Ibrahim Al-Khalil (outgoing gate) do not have one in place.
-Otherwise, staff at all five PoEs except Fishkhabour have been trained on implementing the procedures included in the SOPs.
+All five PoEs contain guidance on preventative measures for staff, registration of travellers, as well as processes for the notification of suspected cases.
+Consistent with the last two rounds, SOPs at all monitored PoEs except Zurbatiyah (Wassit) include instructions for referring unwell travellers to medical facilities.
+Otherwise, only SOPs at Fishkhabour, Bashmagh and Ibrahim Al-Khalil contain information concerning the health screening of travellers, while guidance for managing migration flows is only featured in the SOPs at Ibrahim Al-Khalil, Fishkhabour and Zurbatiyah.
+Additionally, Ibrahim Al-Khalil (incoming gate), Al-Shalamcha and Zurbatiyah have in place a mechanism to reduce overcrowding (i.e. ropes, queues), while Basghmagh, Fishkhabour, and Ibrahim Al-Khalil (outgoing gate) do not have one in place.
+Otherwise, consistent with the last rounds, staff at all PoEs except Fishkhabour have been trained on implementing the procedures included in the SOPs.
 This training took place in February-March 2020 at Ibrahim Al-Khalil, Zurbatiyah and Bashmagh, while at Al-Shalamcha it was delivered in July 2020.